thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

   "name": "mynuxt"
 }
 ```

-This is pretty vanilla from what the init command will generate, but notice that we've told codecept to look for the site based on Docker's internal hostname for our appserver container.
+This is pretty vanilla from what the init command will generate, but notice that we've told Codecept to look for the site based on Docker's internal hostname for our appserver container.
 This keeps things contained inside Lando's network to rule out funky network issues messing with test execution.

 You should now be able to run your test with `lando test` and it should come back green if your front end and backend are up and running.
 The app will probably take a bit to run this as it has to pull the new codeception container.

 ## Mocking the Backend
 Things should be going swimmingly for local development now when the backend is up and running, but our goal is to make this CI testable, so let's mock the backend with Talkback.
 We've required the project and we've setup a container to run it, but we need to write the actual server code to run the proxy: